monome/docs/grid/studies/processing/index.md

 [sojamo.de/libraries/oscp5](http://www.sojamo.de/libraries/oscp5)

-These libraries must be copied to the `libraries` folder of your sketchbook, which is typically `~/Documents/Processing/` on Mac and `/Documents/Processing/` on Windows.
+These libraries must be copied to the `libraries` folder of your Sketchbook, which is typically `~/Documents/Processing/` on macOS and `/Documents/Processing/` on Windows.

-For example, proper installation of `oscP5` on the Mac would look like:
+For example, proper installation of `oscP5` on macOS would look like:

 	~/Documents/Processing/libraries/oscP5/library/oscP5.jar